vermion/sigma/README.md

 Other improvements to the project:
 Swagger for documenting the API's directly from the endpoint.
-Mske the controller thinner by implementing CQRS with mediator for encapsulating the business logic.
+Make the controller thinner by implementing CQRS with mediator for encapsulating the business logic.
 A better architecture would be to have a separate service parse data fron the csv-files in the blob storage and insert the data into ES every night.
 A second service would act as a API that reads from ES.